muftring/iu-statistics/final-exam/submission.md

 | Service   |   9.19       |   3.20         |  2.87   | 0.01    |
 | Gender    | 222.78       |  89.00         |  2.50   | 0.02    |
 | Job       | -28.21       |  89.61         | -0.31   | 0.76    |

+Gender has a positive association with Monthly Salary.
+Male employees (gender = 1) experience a 222.78 unit increase in Monthly Salary over females; and with a p-value of 0.02, there is strong evidence that Monthly Salary is related to Gender controlling for all other variables in the model.

+In this model Job has a negative association with Monthly Salary.
+Technical jobs may exhibit a 28.21 unit decrease in Monthly Salary compared to clerical jobs.
+But, with a p-value of 0.76 there is little to no statistical significance and we cannot conclude that Monthly Salary is related to Job even when controlling for all other variables in the model.

 **8.** *A multiple regression model includes the interaction term (X<sub>1</sub>)(X<sub>2</sub>), and the resulting coefficient is positive and statistically significant.
 What does this term imply about the effect of X<sub>1</sub> on Y?*